2804whitehatJr/RavaIdli/Recipe.md

-### 8) The idlis are ready👩🏻🍽!!!
-Now you can serve them with coconut chutney and potato sago to enhance their flavor.
+### 8) The idlis are ready👩🏻🍽 😋!!!
+Now you can serve them with coconut chutney and potato sagoo to enhance their flavour.

 <img src="https://i.pinimg.com/originals/c6/d1/32/c6d13261dc5f4fdfdf9bbdba8b504da5.jpg" style="zoom:50%;" />